denismapa/certification-study/00-SY0-601_security_plus/00-chapter-1.md

 - Whaling Technique where bad actors spoof executive email accounts
 - Contact finance or accounts payable and ask them to pay a fraudulent invoice

+#### Credential Harvesting

+- Phishing Campaigns
+- Malware
+- Pastebin and other paste sites

+#### Watering Hole Attack

+- Sophisticated attack that identifies less secure websites users in a particular company or org
+- Attacks plant malware on the sites users visit to infect targeted users
+- Malicious code scans the computer for zero day vulns

+#### Typo Squatting / URL Hijacking

+- Setting up Domain Names to capitalize on the fact that user's make typos.

+#### Hybrid Warfare

+- Combine Traditional Warfare with Blackhat hackers - state sponsored hackers
+- Information Operations
+- Cyber Activities
+- Proxy Organizations
+- Economic Influence
+- Clandestine Measures
+    - Blackhat
+    - Greyhat
+    - Whitehat
+- Political Influence
+    - Fake News Campaigns

+#### Social Media

+- Influence Campaigns
+    - Social media can be powerful in shaping public opinion
+    - Help or hurt company image
+    - Stock Price Fixing
+    - Public Policy Influence

+#### Principles (Reasons for Effectiveness)

+- Authority
+    - Bad Actor appears to know what they're talking about or has special knowledge of the company
+    - Technical Jargon
+    - Name Dropping
+    - Knowledge of Systems / Infrastructure / Applications

+- Intimidation
+    - Social Engineer can use several techniques
+        - Threaten / Blackmail

+- Consensus / Social Proof
+    - Mob mentality
+    - Doing what other people are already doing

+- Familiarty / Liking
+    - People don't like change
+    - Be likely to converse with them
+    - Attacker will establish a common contact or friend

+- Trust
+    - Use variety of tactics to obtain information

+- Scarcity / Urgency
+    - Social Engineer will use tactics that need to act quickly
+    - FOMO